yuri-spizhovyi-mit/yuri-spizhovyi-mit/README.md

 Welcome to my GitHub profile!
 I’m a passionate **Software Tester**, with a growing interest in **Data Science**.
-I currently work as a **Software QA** at **Fortify Enterprise Inc.** and am enrolled in the **MIT Emerging Talents Computer Computer and Data Science Course** to deepen my Python and Data Science knowledge and transition into the Data Science field.
+I currently work as a **Software QA** at **Fortify Enterprise Inc.** and am enrolled in the **MIT Emerging Talents Computer and Data Science Course** to deepen my Python and Data Science knowledge and transition into the Data Science field.